 an investigation or proceeding.
 The

-respondent, those allied with the respondent, the complainant, and/or those allied with the complainant are prohibited from retaliating
+respondent, those supporting the respondent, the complainant, and/or those supporting the complainant are prohibited from retaliating

 (including intimidating, threatening, coercing, or in any way discriminating